koby-villalobos/ICS427-KBAD/README.md

 8. Once you are signed in, you will be shown a simple interface to which you can enter your passwords and delete your passwords

-One major challenge we cam across was actually getting the application to run as a chrome extension.
-For the majority of the semester we were struggling to add the correct import and Content Security Policy scripts to get our application running as an extension rather than a native web app.
-Once we figured it out, the last thing we needed to do was to get each users passwords associated with their account.
+One major challenge we came across was getting the application to run as a chrome extension.
+For the majority of the semester, we were struggling to add the correct import and Content Security Policy scripts to get our application running as an extension rather than a native web app.
+Once we figured it out, the last thing we needed to do was to get each user's passwords associated with their account.
 We are very proud that we got our app running as a chrome extension, as this proved to be our biggest hurdle throughout the semester.